-We have audited the accompanying financial statements of Great Lakes Reinsurance (UK) PLC - New Zealand Branch ("the branch") on pages 1 to 23.
-The financial statements comprise the statement of financial position as at 31 December 2012 and statements of comprehensive income, changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Great Lakes Reinsurance (UK) PLC - New Zealand Branch ("the branch") on pages 1 to 24.
+The financial statements comprise the balance sheet as at 31 December 2013 and statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.